exasol/websocket-api/docs/commands/loginTokenV3.md

 This command invokes the login process which establishes a connection between the client and Exasol.
-As long as the connection is open, the user can interact with Exasol using the commands specified below.
+As long as the connection is open, the user can interact with Exasol using various commands.

 :warning: This command requires a TLS connection (i.e., `wss://...`).